0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 The Polygon ID Wallet supports the following features:

-- Privacy by design and Self-sovereignity: The user is in full control of his/her identity data.
+- Privacy by design and Self-sovereignty: The user is in full control of his/her identity data.
 Exchange of Verifiable Credentials with other identities without the need of an intermediary or centralized authority.
 - Open and Permissionless.
 - Fetching, storing, and managing claims
 - Generating cost-optimized zero-knowledge proofs for claim verification.